What is an Invoice Payment? A Guide to Paying Vendors

 3. Payment Authorization

 Before payments can be made, they must be authorized.
 This is usually the job of a controller or CFO.
-Just as with invoice approval, the payment batch needs to make its way to this person for authorization.
+As with invoice approval, the payment batch needs to make its way to this person for authorization.
 This can be done manually, via email, or with the help of AP automation.

 4. Payment Execution